Fareham and Waterlooville

 Fareham and Waterlooville is a constituency in Hampshire represented in the House of Commons of the UK Parliament.
 It was first contested at the 2024 general election, when Suella Braverman of the Conservative Party was elected as its Member of Parliament (MP).
 Braverman was previously the MP for the now-former constituency of Fareham, first elected in 2015.
+Braverman defected to Reform UK in January 2026.

+Constituency profile

+The Fareham and Waterlooville constituency is located in Hampshire and forms part of the South Hampshire conurbation.
+It covers the towns of Fareham and Waterlooville and the villages of Portchester, Denmead, Cowplain and Wickham.
+The constituency is generally suburban and affluent.
+It contains Portus Adurni, the best-preserved Roman fort north of the Alps.
+House prices in the constituency are similar to the national average.

+In general, residents of the constituency are older and have high incomes, and levels of education and professional employment are similar to the rest of the country.
+White people made up 96% of the population at the 2021 census.
+At the local council level, eastern Fareham, Portchester and the rural areas to their north are mostly represented by Liberal Democrats, whilst Waterlooville and western Fareham elected Conservatives.
+An estimated 57% of residents supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 Boundaries

 Under the 2023 periodic review of Westminster constituencies, the constituency was defined as comprising the following, as they existed on 1 December 2020: